coq/coq/doc/sphinx/proof-engine/ltac.rst

 .. flag:: Ltac Debug

-   This option governs the step-by-step debugger that comes with the |Ltac| interpreter.
+   This flag governs the step-by-step debugger that comes with the |Ltac| interpreter.

 When the debugger is activated, it stops at every step of the evaluation of the current |Ltac| expression and prints information on what it is doing.